ch-stark/pull-model-blog/pull-model-blog.md

 This ArgoCD pull model controller on the Hub cluster will create `ManifestWork objects` wrapping `Application objects` as payload.
 See [here](https://open-cluster-management.io/concepts/manifestwork/) for more info regarding ManifestWork which a central concepts for delivering workloads to the Spoke-Clusters.
-The OpenClusterManagement agent on the Managed cluster will notice the ManifestWork on the Hub cluster and pull the Application from there.
+The Open Cluster Management agent on the Managed cluster will notice the ManifestWork on the Hub cluster and pull the Application from there.

 ## Setting up the solution using Open Cluster Management (OCM)